is to stop sexual violence and its impact through support, education, and advocacy.

 Providing Help, Hope & Healing: The Numbers

-- We served 618 clients.
-This represents a 63% increase in the number of clients served over the past three years.
+- We served 601 clients.
+This represents a 60% increase in the number of clients served over the past 5 years.

-- We held 12 support groups and workshop series, some in English and some in Spanish.
+- We held 20 support groups and workshop series, some in English and some in Spanish.
+Nearly 100 percent of participants reported that our groups helped them feel less alone in their experience and more supported in their healing process.